 To qualify for the major, around half the subjects you do in the final year should be within the HRM stream.
 And you will need to take some HRM units in your second year as well.
 Examples of subjects you could study are: Employment Relations, Human Resource Management, Managing Change, Organisational Leadership, and Workforce Planning and Employee Development.

 Personally, I don’t think it should really matter whether you major in HRM or not.
-Business degrees are general and equip graduates to work in any office role, including business administration and HR.
+Business graduates are able to work in any office role, including business administration and HR.

 Graduate Certificate in Human Resource Management

-The quickest way to get a university-level qualification in HR management is to do a graduate certificate course.
+The quickest way to get a university-level qualification in HRM is to do a Graduate Certificate in Human Resource Management.
 You only have to do 3-4 subjects, compared to 12 for a masters and 24 for a bachelor degree.

 This human resource management course may be ideal if (a) your bachelor degree is not particularly relevant to HR or (b) you don’t have a university qualification.
 You can be admitted based on academic qualifications, job experience, or a combination of the two.